Master Services Agreement

 Allocation of the Doro platform fee among the parties to a Transaction (Agency, Agent, Seller) is determined by the Agency that creates the payment link, in accordance with the Agency's commercial agreements with the Seller and its Agents.
 Doro's role is limited to processing the allocation as configured.

-5.3 Collection
+5.3 Collection and PSP Partner charges

 5.4 No fees in absence of completed Transaction